Yahara Lakes 2018 Water Quality Monitoring Results

 Late season clarity readings tend to improve due to reduced rainfall and decreased biotic activity.
 This phenomenon may have been delayed by the intense late August rainfall and a higher volume of water accumulating at the lower end of the lake chain.
 The trend is clearly depicted in Figure 3 for Lakes Mendota, Monona, Waubesa, and Wingra.

-The number of condition reports increased on all lakes (Table 2).
+2018 water quality monitoring condition reports increased on all lakes (Table 2).
 Waubesa, Kegonsa, and Wingra experienced a significant increase with over 50% more reports than last year.
 The percent increase in condition reports from 2017 highlights the dedication of our volunteer monitors to increase sampling frequency.
 In fact, sampling frequency improved from 1.9 to 2.3 samples per site per week across all the monitoring sites.
 These statistics are even more impressive considering the August flooding that prevented most monitors from sampling for multiple weeks.
 The continued increase in condition reports will help establish a baseline to compare subsequent monitoring seasons.

 The following charts depict a summary of conditions from June 1st to August 31st on each lake.
 The bottom portion of the chart displays the average temperature of all hourly thermistor readings on each lake.
 This provides a generalized nearshore temperature profile for the monitoring season.
 Additionally, the 24-hr precipitation totals are represented by the blue line.